 located at 1, via Mons.
 P. Frenademez– 32043 Cortina d'Ampezzo

 What data we collect

-On subscribing to our Newletter, you are asked to provide your first name, family name, and your email address.
+On subscribing to our Newletter, you are asked to provide your email address.

 Purposes of Personal Data Processing.
 Why we collect your data.

 Direct Marketing activities: we utilize your email address to deliver information on our initiatives and cultural activities.